Fernando Rios-Avila

 • Python: Intermediate proficiency for programming and basic econometric analysis

-• Basic knowledge of Julia and SQL
+• Basic knowledge of Julia.

 Languages: